 And how to find the most affordable life insurance based on health issues, whether they are overweight or have significant medical conditions.

 Why would you care about the price if your ex has to pay for coverage?

-Some states have laws on the books that give your ex-spouse a free pass from having to get life insurance.
+Some states have laws that give your ex-spouse a free pass from having to get life insurance.

 That’s why you want to get the best rates possible for life insurance.